 The Clino app requires online data transfers for some features (Maps, sharing exported files, etc.).
 Using such functionality over mobile network services (such as 3G) may incur costs from your provider.
-If you use the app and services on your mobile phone, you are responsible for any fees that your phone service provider charges for data services, etc. Your phone service provider is not the provider of the Clino app.
+If you use the app and services on your mobile phone, you are responsible for any fees that your phone service provider charges for data services, etc. Your phone service provider of the Clino app.